 In 2002, British author Gavin Menzies published a book titled 1421: The Year China Discovered America.
 As the name suggests, the book postulates that Chinese sailors discovered the land of North America in 1421, more than 70 years before Christopher Columbus landed on the continent.
 Did the Chinese discover America or is Menzies’ proposition just another case of pseudo-history?

 In the book, Menzies asks a question that forms the basis of his theory.
 In some of the early European world maps, lands that were said to be unknown at the time were seen to have been mapped out.
 Menzies asks who could have chartered and surveyed these lands prior to their “discovery” by Europeans.
-The author concludes that it has to be explorers from China since only they had the money and manpower at that time to send long-term expeditions across the world.
+The author concludes that it had to be Chinese explorers since only they had the money and manpower at that time to send long-term expeditions across the world.

 Subscribe to our Newsletter!